Discrete time crystal order in spin chains enabled by Floquet flat bands: The model and system dynamics

-To validate the emergence of this flat-band numerically, we have obtained and analyzed the quasi-energy spectrum.
-Specifically, we set $N=8$ spins and simulated the time-evolution described in Eqs.~\eqref{eq:tc_protocol}.
+To validate the emergence of this flat-band numerically, we have obtained and analyzed the quasienergy spectrum.
+Specifically, we set $N=8$ spins and simulated the time-evolution described in Eq.~\eqref{eq:tc_protocol}.
 For this analysis, we disable the spin-flip drive, \textit{i.e.}, set $\hat{H}_1 = 0$ during the $T_1$ interval.
 This ensures that the dynamics is solely governed by the flat-band protocol $\hat{H}_{\mathrm{FB}}(t)$ that is activated during the $T_2$ interval.
-The quasi-energy spectrum is obtained by diagonalizing the Floquet operator ($\hat{\mathcal{F}}$) at time $T$ using the QuTiP module (Quantum Toolbox in Python~\cite{qutip}).
+The quasienergy spectrum is obtained by diagonalizing the Floquet operator ($\hat{\mathcal{F}}$) at time $T$ using the QuTiP module (Quantum Toolbox in Python~\cite{qutip}).
 According to Quantum Floquet theory~\cite{shirley_1965,sambe_1973,Holthaus_2016,mbeng_2024}, the time-evolution operator for a time-periodic Hamiltonian over one period $T$, given by $\hat{\mathcal{F}} = \mathcal{T} \exp\left[-i \int_0^T \hat{H}(t) dt/\hbar\right]$, where $\mathcal{T}$ denotes time-ordering, produces eigenvalues that can be expressed as $e^{-i \epsilon_\alpha T/\hbar}$, where $\epsilon_\alpha$ are the quasi-energies defined modulo $\omega$.
 The corresponding eigenstates, known as Floquet modes, satisfy $\hat{\mathcal{F}} \ket{\phi_\alpha} = e^{-i \epsilon_\alpha T/\hbar} \ket{\phi_\alpha}$.
-The quasi-energy spectrum provides information on the long-time dynamics of periodically driven systems.
+The quasienergy spectrum provides information on the long-time dynamics of periodically driven systems.

-The quasi-energy spectrum exhibits complete degeneracy, with all levels collapsing to zero energy, as illustrated in Fig.~\ref{fig:flatband_spectrum}.
-This confirms that the flat-band protocol effectively localizes the spin-chain wavefunction and can suppress thermalization.
-Upon activating $\hat{H}_1$ and repeatedly applying the complete drive protocol described in Eqs.~\eqref{eq:tc_protocol}, the spins are expected to return to their initial configuration at even multiples of the time period, thereby exhibiting period-doubling behavior.
+The quasienergy spectrum exhibits complete degeneracy, with all levels collapsing to zero energy, as illustrated in Fig.~\ref{fig:flatband_spectrum}.
+This confirms that the flat-band protocol effectively localizes the spin-chain wave function and can suppress thermalization.
+Upon activating $\hat{H}_1$ and repeatedly applying the complete drive protocol described in Eq.~\eqref{eq:tc_protocol}, the spins are expected to return to their initial configuration at even multiples of the time period, thereby exhibiting period-doubling behavior.
 This periodic recurrence violates the intrinsic discrete time-translation symmetry of the driven system, giving rise to a DTC phase with $2T$ periodicity.
 The following section presents a detailed numerical investigation of this emergent DTC phase.